klauer/epics-sumo-mirror/doc/reference-sumo.rst

 - ``ssh://``
 - ``file://``

+.. _reference-sumo-db-commands:

+In the following description, *COMMANDS* means a list of strings that are command lines which are executed in the given order inside the module directory *after* the module was checked out.
+Possible patches (see below) are applied after the commands.
+You may find the feature useful for git sub repositories which must be initialized by an extra git command.

 In the following description of source data, *PATCHFILES* means a list of strings that are names of *patchfiles*.
 These are applied to the source with the patch utility after the source is fetched.
 The strings specifying